edkreuk/FMD_FRAMEWORK/Readme.md

 Author: edkreuk
 ---

-# Fabric Metadata-Driven (FMD) Framework Overview
+# Fabric Metadata-Driven (FMD) Framework overview

-The **Fabric Metadata-Driven (FMD) Framework** is a scalable, extensible solution for managing, integrating, and governing data using a metadata-driven approach on Fabric SQL Database.
-This article provides an overview of the FMD Framework, including its architecture, core components, workspace structure, supported data sources, and guidance for deployment and troubleshooting.
+The Fabric Metadata-Driven (FMD) Framework is a scalable, extensible solution for managing, integrating, and governing data using a metadata-driven approach on Fabric SQL Database.
+This article provides an overview of the FMD Framework, including its architecture, core components, workspace structure, supported data sources, and deployment guidance.

-## What is the FMD Framework?
+## Overview

 The FMD Framework enables organizations to streamline data operations by leveraging metadata to drive dynamic data pipelines and parameterized notebooks.
 Built on Fabric SQL Database, the framework supports secure, flexible, and modern data management at scale.